 This bridge bowed in the center the same way that the single strip bridge did.
 It was able to hold a few more pennies.
 The pennies needed to be placed down the center of the bridge.
 When they were spread out the bridge, the bridge fell into the space between the cups.

-The folded bridge was created by folding a strip of paper horizontally as you would fold a fan.
+Create a folded bridge by folding a strip of paper horizontally as you would fold a fan maintaining the 11 inch bridge length.
 The folds that were created were very narrow.

 Attempts were made to lay the pennies on top of the folds, but they kept slipping into the folds on the folded bridge.
 This style of bridge was able to hold all the pennies gathered for this activity.
 It would have probably held a lot more.
 The bridge didn’t even have a slight bow in it.